Carrasco strikes out 9 as Indians hold off White Sox 9-7

 TRAINER'S ROOM

-Indians: RHP Trevor Bauer (right ankle) was sore after being struck by a line drive in his start Saturday.
+Indians: X-rays were negative for RHP Trevor Bauer (right ankle), who was sore after being struck by a line drive in his start Saturday.
 Francona said he doubts the soreness would cause Bauer to miss his next start.
 "He's got an extra day anyway," Francona said. ...
 RHP Corey Kluber (illness) was feeling better after he was sent back to the hotel on Saturday, Francona said.
-Kluber is expected to make his scheduled start on Tuesday in Cincinnati.
+Kluber is expected to make his scheduled start Tuesday in Cincinnati.

 UP NEXT